Thirlan/ThirlanStellarisMPBalance/patch_notes.md

  * Logic Engines: +8% research from +10%
  * Mass Produced: +10% assembly speed from +15%
  * Emotion Emulator: +15% to amenities from +20%
+ * Adaptive Frames: +10% to upkeep
+ * Bulky: +13% housing from +10%
+ * Repurposed Hardware: -15% experience from -10%
+ * Trading Algorithms: +20% trade from +25%

 ### Boosts
  * Custom made: -10% assembly speed from -15%
  * Recycled: -30% assembly cost from -20%
  * Uncanny: -15% to amenities from -20%
+ * Double-jointed: -13% housing from -10%
+ * Power Drill: +20% to minerals from +15%
+ * Learning Algorithms: +15% experience from +10%
+ * Scarcity Subroutines: -20% trade from -25%
+ * Warbot (History Trait): +10% Army damage from +5%

 ## Plantoids